yboetz/pyznap/README.md

 pyznap uses `mbuffer` to speed up zfs send/recv, but also works if it is not installed.

+Note that ZFS needs root access to run commands.

 #### How do I set it up? ####

-Navigate to the folder where you want to install pyznap, e.g. `/opt` and clone the git repository

-    cd /opt
-    git clone git@github.com:yboetz/pyznap.git

-This will create a folder `opt/pyznap` and download all files from github.
-Then install the required python packages (best in your virtualenv)

-    cd pyznap
+pyznap can easily be installed with pip.
+In your virtualenv just run

-    pip install -r requirements.txt
+    pip install pyznap

-Copy the config file to `/etc/pyznap/pyznap.conf`

-    mkdir /etc/pyznap
-    rsync -av /opt/pyznap/pyznap.conf /etc/pyznap/pyznap.conf
+and pyznap & its requirements will be installed.
+This should also create an executable in your PATH.
+If you want to use your system python installation use the `--user` flag.

+Before you can use pyznap, you will need to create a config file.
+For initial setup run

+    pyznap setup [-p PATH]

-and specify the policy for your filesystems.
-A sample config might look like this (remove the comments):
+This will create a directory `PATH` (default is `/etc/pyznap`) and copy a sample config there.
+A sample config for your system might look like this (remove the comments):

     [rpool/filesystem]
     frequent = 4                          # Keep 4 quarter-hourly snapshots